midnightntwrk/midnight-architecture/adrs/0003-consistent-development-environment.md

 and in installing all the dependencies required for development.

 But nix had certain shortfalls:
-- People complain of sometimes 30 mins+ to wait for nix to build the environment due to the lack of a distributed nix caching setup such as we had when we were using Cicero.
+- For nix to work well with teams it requires cache infrastructure, which we lost, and we lost people with Nix experience who could set it up and maintain for us (which directly affects performance in many places).
+Sometimes there can be a wait of 30 mins+ or more for nix to build the environment due to the lack of a distributed caching setup (such as we had when we were using Cicero).
 - When people got used to Nix they still found it hard.
 "Nix is hard.
 You just won't believe how vastly, hugely, mind-bogglingly hard it is.
-I mean, you may think debugging Conda packages is hard, but that's just peanuts to Nix." -- Douglas Adams might have said about nix
+I mean, you may think debugging Conda packages is hard, but that's just peanuts to Nix." -- Douglas Adams might have said about nix.
   E.g. how to switch which version of rustc we're using?
   This delayed releases when we hit nix issues (sometimes for days, sometimes a lot longer).
   While using nix is relatively easy (if slow), changing nix isn't easy.
 This is mostly down to the